Annamaryjames/Digital-Signal-Processing-Laboratory/Experiment-11/README.md

 If we denote 2πf as an angular frequency ω the we can re-write the signal as<br>
          y(𝑡) = 𝐴 𝑠𝑖𝑛(𝜔𝑡 + 𝜃 )

+## PROCEDURE

+1. Open Code Composer Studio,

+Click on File - New – CCS Project

+Select the Target – C674X Floating point DSP , TMS320C6748 , and

+Connection – Texas Instruments XDS 100v2 USB Debug Probe and Verify.

+Give the project name and select Finish.

+2. Type the code program for generating the sine wave and choose File – Save As and then save the program with a name including ‘main.c’.

+Delete the already existing main.c program.

+3. Select Debug and once finished, select the Run option.

+4. From the Tools Bar, select Graphs – Single Time.

+Select the DSP Data Type as 32-bit Floating point and time display unit as second(s).

+Change the Start address with the array name used in the program(here,a).

+5. Click OK to apply the settings and Run the program or clock Resume in CCS

 ## OBSERVATION
 ![WhatsApp Image 2024-11-10 at 1 03 04 PM](https://github.com/user-attachments/assets/49c7430a-b882-490f-8ee3-07f9784ec857)